GoogleChromeLabs/pwa-wp/readme.md

 Here is a list of all available actions and filters added by the feature plugin.

 **Filters:**
+- `wp_service_worker_integrations_enabled`: Filters whether the experimental integrations should be enabled.
 - `wp_service_worker_integrations`: Filters the service worker integrations to initialize.
   - Has one argument: `$integrations` which is an array of `$slug` => `$integration pairs, where $integration is an instance of a class that implements the WP_Service_Worker_Integration interface.`
 - `wp_service_worker_skip_waiting`: Filters whether the service worker should update automatically when a new version is available.